|

 Befriend death.
 An unprepared and overly-fearful mind may fight realization because it seems like death, so it's often recommended we come to grips with our own physical death as part of our spiritual preparation.
 Get comfortable with the messy ways bodies die.
 Meditate on your own death.
 Read How We Die.
 Volunteer with Hospice.
 Anything that might help dilute the fear of death.

-These notes are from Bart's presentation at the April 2005 TAT conference: "Beyond Mind, Beyond Death."
-Click here for more info on the conference DVD.
+*These notes are from Bart's presentation at the April 2005 TAT conference: "Beyond Mind, Beyond Death."
+Visit TAT's video page for more information.

 I don't know any more